emmabauta/ReadMe.md-Generator/README.md

 # README Generator
-    ## A readme generator that generates a unique and professional readme for your project.
+A ReadMe generator that uses Node to generate a readme for the user via integrated terminal.

-    ## Installation undefined

-    ## Usage For easy readme md

-    ## Contributions None

-    ## Tests npm test

-    ## Questions
-    You can contact me here: emmabauta@gmail.com emmabauta for questions about this project.

-    ## License None
+Click the link to my video on how to run the app here:https://drive.google.com/file/d/15nS7XRdajHzfiOIrGMOhobQ0Mj7woD4q/view